anupam-sy/kubernetes-lab/README.md

 - `kubectl top nodes/pods` # To get the resource usage metrics, such as CPU and memory, for Kubernetes nodes or pods.

 > [!TIP]
-> See the [Kubectl documentation](https://kubernetes.io/docs/reference/kubectl/) for details list of commands.
+> See the [Kubectl documentation](https://kubernetes.io/docs/reference/kubectl/) for full list of commands.

 ## References
 - https://kubernetes.io/docs/concepts/